 I work in a number of different

-ways but each is an extension of drawing and a response the contemporary world.
+ways but each is an extension of drawing and a reaction to the world as I

 After study work in 2